How to Use an Old Tablet as an Android Auto Display

 What You Need

 An Android phone.
 Your phone does all the actual processing.
 GPS, music streaming, messaging, Google Maps.
 The tablet is just the display and touchscreen.
-Your phone needs to support Android Auto (Android 8.0+ with the Auto app, or Android 10+ where it’s built in).
+Your phone needs to support Android Auto (Android 9.0+ as of late 2025, or Android 10+ where it’s built in).

 A USB cable or WiFi.
 You can connect via USB (more reliable) or wirelessly (more convenient).
 For wireless, you’ll need to set up the tablet as a WiFi hotspot.

 A car mount.
 Dashboard, windshield, CD slot, or vent mount.
-Our mounts and stands guide has recommendations, though car-specific mounts are a bit different from home setups.
+A headrest mount is the easiest option if your car doesn’t have a good dashboard spot – it clips to the front seat headrest posts and hangs the tablet at rear-passenger eye level, so it doubles as an entertainment screen for the kids on longer drives.
+For a driver-facing setup, our mounts and stands guide has recommendations, though car-specific mounts are a bit different from home setups.

 Power.
 A car charger with enough amperage to keep the tablet running while connected.
 A standard 2.4A USB car charger works fine.
 For USB connections, you’ll want an OTG adapter with a pass-through charging port so the tablet can charge while simultaneously connecting to your phone.